 TGbe editor: Please insert the following paragraph as the first paragraph in subclause 35.5.2.2.3:

-(#10375)
+(#10375)A Trigger frame may include the Padding field to extend the frame length to give the recipient STAs enough time to prepare a response for transmission a SIFS after the frame is received.
+The Padding field, if present, shall be at least two octets in length and shall be set to all 1s.
+If the Padding field is present in a Trigger frame, its length shall be computed as described below.

 TGbe editor: Please update the last paragraph of 9.3.1.22.1: